gmboowa/rMAP-GWAS/README.md

         │       true / false
         │       yes / no
         │
-        ├── Confirm at least one case and one control │
+        ├── Confirm at least one case & one control
+        │
         └── Generate validation report
-                         │
+                         █
                          ▼
 Phenotype table generation
         │